wethod/learning-center-source/content/finance/index.md

 4. Travel request will be pending until the travel office accepts and confirms your request.

 **Confirm a travel booking and upload reservations:**

 When a travel request is finally booked, head back to the travel request email by searching for the references in the object (i.e. user name, project name, business unit).

 1. Click the button *Take me there*.

-2. View the travel request details.
+2. Open the travel request.

-3. Scroll down to the bottom, insert total costs and attach reservations files.
+3. Access each of the travel categories requested for further details.
+Scroll down to the bottom, insert the total cost and upload reservations or travel tickets.
+Repeat this with each of the travel categories requested.

-4. Click *Save*.
+6. Click *Save* from the top right corner of the sidebar.

+7. When all the reservations are completed and uploaded, click "Submit reservation".

+8. An email with the booking confirmation will be sent to the person who made the travel request.

 Who made the travel request will receive a booking confirmation email, with the link to download booking and reservation materials.